Academy Login

 Planning for a specific retirement time horizon begins by selecting a horizon you are unlikely to outlive, and then developing a plan that covers the entire time.
 The horizon should be greater than life expectancy, as retirees have a 50% chance of living longer.

 In 1994, Bill Bengen considered thirty years to be a reasonable planning horizon for sixty-five-year-old couples, resulting in a planning age of ninety-five.
-Many people use different planning ages, such as 100 or 105.
-Those who are either younger or older than sixty-five may need to plan for more or less than thirty years.

 The assumed retirement duration is of utmost importance.
 Retirement simulations based on longer time horizons will guide optimal retirement income solutions toward: